United People for Social Renovation

-United People for Social Renovation (Peuple Uni pour la Rénovation Sociale, PURS) is a political party in Cameroon.
+United People for Social Renovation (Peuple Uni pour la Rénovation Sociale, PURS) is a political party in Cameroon founded in 2010 by Serge Espoir Matomba, who serves as its First Secretary.

 History

-The party was founded by Serge Espoir Matomba and others in 2010, but did not nominate a candidate for the 2011 presidential elections.
-It did contest the 2013 parliamentary elections as "United People for Social Revolution", but failed to win a seat.
-Serge Espoir Matomba served as the party's candidate for the 2018 presidential elections.
+The party was founded in 2010 by Serge Espoir Matomba and others and was legally recognized on 14 May 2010.
+It did not nominate a candidate for the 2011 presidential election.
+The party contested the 2013 parliamentary election, but failed to win a seat in the National Assembly.